When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 David wanted Mark to feel confident that he knew what he was doing.
 He hoped that he did.

 “I know it’s going to be difficult to climb because of the scree, and because you’ve got to remember to not use your right leg, but it’s going to help the guys up there pull us up to the trail.
+You can use your hands and your left leg.
 You ready?”

 David hollered up to the twins.
 “READY!”